We mentioned last month that the law can sometimes be wildly surprising and unpredictable.

 Unsure about your legal rights?
 We can help.

 Do you have questions about copyright, trademark, or patent law?
 Our firm, located in Boca Raton, FL, regularly handles both transactions and disputes around intellectual property and other civil matters.
-To learn how to protect your IP, use our website form or call (561) 953-5300 for your free consultation.
+To learn how to protect your IP, use our website form to contact us.

 Please note: this blog is intended to provide general information which should not be taken as legal advice.